Inflectra/rapise-documentation/docs/Intro/training.md

 !!! example "Lab Tasks"

-Record and playback a simple test.
-Upload result to SpiraTest.
+Record and play back a simple test.
+Upload the result to SpiraTest.

 ### Session 2: Rapise Visual Language